Work in progress

 Currently, this Federation have the following members (the first is the one hosting the present HTML page):

-makes quite easier– A Robust Hyperlink (from a Source Object - SO to a Destination Object - DO, both belonging to a Federation of Archives) is a Fully Persistent Hyperlink (from the SO to the DO, both belonging to a Federation of Archives)[2] for which the DO Context Information documents the number of times the Fully Persistent Hyperlink has been activated from the SO.
+– A Robust Hyperlink (from a Source Object - SO to a Destination Object - DO, both belonging to a Federation of Archives) is a Fully Persistent Hyperlink (from the SO to the DO, both belonging to a Federation of Archives)[2], which, when activated, increments a counter in the DO's Context Information that documents the number of times it has been activated from that particular SO.

 – A Robust Hypertext is a hypertext whose hyperlinks are robust.

-Important Observation: Robust Hyperlinks (from a Source Object - SO to a Destination Object - DO, both belonging to a Federation of Archives) can contribute significantly to solve the problem of the continued existence of the DO in the sense that, based on the DO Context Information that it exists a digital object, precisely a SO, citing the DO, it is possible to disable any DO removal attempt and, in this way, to preserve the hyperlink functionality.
+Important Observation: Robust Hyperlinks (from a Source Object - SO to a Destination Object - DO, both belonging to a Federation of Archives) can significantly contribute to solving the problem of the DO's continued existence in the sense that, based on the DO's Context Information there is a digital object, precisely an SO, citing the DO, it is possible to disable any attempt to remove the DO and, in this way, preserve the hyperlink functionality.

-– URLib is the acronym for Uniform Repository for a Library, a computing platform that makes hosting robust hypertext much easier and more secure because the Source Object IBI identifier, specifically, the uniform repository name‡, is part of its storage path.
+– URLib is the acronym for Uniform Repository for a Library, an experimental computing platform that makes hosting of robust hypertext much easier and more secure because the IBI identifier of the Source Object, specifically, its uniform repository name‡, is part of its storage path.

 – doc is the standard name of a directory containing a hypertext (digital object) (see illustration in Fig. 1).